-Ubiquiti airRouter HP WiFi: Pros and Cons
+Ubiquiti airRouter HP review

 The Ubiquiti airRouter HP (AR-HP) router released in 2011.
 It is powered by Atheros AR7241 @ 400 MHz chipset, 32 MB of RAM and 8 MB of flash.
 The N150 router is compatible with IEEE 802.11b/g/n standards, and the maximum speed that you can get with airRouter HP is 150 Mbps.
 The router has 1 x 10/100 Mbps WAN and 4 x 10/100 Mbps LAN ports.

-Ubiquiti airRouter HP (AR-HP) specifications
+Ubiquiti airRouter HP specifications

 Brand | Ubiquiti |